KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_include_linear_algebra
 	:dedent: 0

 Now, we will need to set up all of our rendering resource for our scene.
-This consists of a vertex/index buffer pair that hold the vertex data for a cube and uniform buffer large enough to hold multiple instants of our ``CameraConstants`` struct.
+This consists of a vertex/index buffer-pair that holds the geometry data for a cube and uniform/constant buffer large enough to hold multiple instances of our ``CameraConstants`` struct.
 We use ``GraphicsAPI::CreateBuffer()`` to create and upload our data to the GPU.

-Above ``void CreateResources()`` add the following defining ``CameraConstants`` and an array of ``XrVector4f`` normals:
+Above ``void CreateResources()`` add the following code defining ``CameraConstants`` and an array of ``XrVector4f`` normals:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp